Appealing Tax Values

 Real Estate

-Wake County real estate values reflect the market value as of the most recent countywide reappraisal, which was effective January 1, 2020.
-Any inflation, deflation or other economic changes occurring after the appraisal date will not affect the county's value of the property and cannot be lawfully considered when reviewing the value for adjustment.
-The appraised values remain in effect until the next countywide reappraisal, which is currently performed every four years.
-Learn more about the reappraisal process and effective dates.
+Wake County real estate values reflect the market value as of the most recent countywide revaluation, which was effective January 1, 2024.
+Please note that changes in market or economic conditions occurring after January 1, 2024, or adopted property tax rates, cannot be lawfully considered when reviewing the assessed value for adjustments and will not affect the county’s value of the property.
+Learn more about the revaluation process and effective dates.

-Property owners can appeal county appraised real estate values beginning January 1 each year.
-The deadline for appealing a value is the day the Board of Equalization and Review adjourns, which is usually the first part of April.
-The only appeal request that can be accepted after the Board adjourns is from a property owner whose county appraised real estate value was changed and notification of the change was not issued until after the Board adjournment date.
+Property owners may appeal county appraised real estate values to the Board of Equalization and Review (BOER) beginning January 1 each year.
+Annually the Board of Commissioners adopts a resolution establishing the date that BOER adjourns from receiving real estate value appeals; the adjournment day is typically in early to mid-April.
+The only appeal request that can be accepted after the BOER adjourns is from a property owner whose county appraised real estate value was changed and notification of the change was not issued until after the BOER adjournment date.
 The appeal deadline for this status is December 31.

 Real Estate Appeal Process